-Call Brandon at Mobile Land Surveying to discuss any construction surveying or construction staking needs you have in the Mobile, Alabama area.
+Call Brandon Bailey, PLS to discuss any construction surveying or construction staking needs you have in the Mobile, Alabama area.

 Before a construction surveyor starts any activity, thorough planning is carried out.
 Throughout the construction process a surveyor assists the work as necessary.
 The construction survey contributes an important piece to the whole construction project.
 The construction survey keeps watch on reference points and establishes markers which steer the construction of any site improvements.